sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 In GIScience, programming was essential to interact with early GIS software such as [ArcInfo](https://en.wikipedia.org/wiki/ArcInfo) in the 1980s and 1990s, up until the release of the [ArcGIS 8.0](https://en.wikipedia.org/wiki/ArcGIS#ArcMap_8.0) suite in 1999, which included a graphical user interface.
 The past decade has seen a gradual return to programming and scripting in GIS, especially where languages such as R and Python allowed to combine GIS capabilities with much broader data science and machine learning functionalities.
 Many disciplines have seen a similar trajectory, and as programming and data science become more integral to science, reproducibility practices become a cornerstone of scientific development.

 Nowadays, many academic journals and conferences require some level of reproducibility when submitting a paper (e.g., see the [AGILE Reproducible Paper Guidelines](https://osf.io/numa5/) from the [Association of Geographic Information Laboratories in Europe](https://agile-online.org/)).
 Companies are keen on reproducible analysis, which is more reliable and more efficient in the long term.
-Second, as the amount of data increases, reproducible approaches effectively create reliable analysis that can be more easily verified and reproduced on different or new data. @doi:10.1080/13658816.2015.1137579 have discussed the issue of reproducibility in GIScience, identifying the following best practices:
+Second, as the amount of data increases, reproducible approaches effectively create reliable analyses that can be more easily verified and reproduced on different or new data. @doi:10.1080/13658816.2015.1137579 have discussed the issue of reproducibility in GIScience, identifying the following best practices:

 1. *"Data should be accessible within the public domain and available to researchers"*.
 2. *"Software used should have open code and be scrutable"*.